-When cleaning out your medicine cabinet, what do you do with your expired pills?
+Then cleaning out your medicine cabinet, what do you do with your expired pills?
 Many people flush them down the toilet or toss them into the trash.
 Although this seems convenient, these actions could threaten our water supply.

 Recent studies are generating a growing concern over pharmaceuticals and personal care products (PPCPs) entering water supplies.
-PPCPs include human and veterinary drugs (prescription or overthe-counter) and consumer products, such as cosmetics, fragrances, lotions, sunscreens, and house cleaning products.
-Over the past five years, the number of U.S. prescriptions increased 12 percent to a record 3.7 billion, while nonprescription drug purchases held steady around 3.3 billion.
+PPCPs include human and veterinary drugs (prescription or over-tne-counter) and consumer products, such as cosmetics, tragrances, lotions, sunscreens, and nouse cleaning products.
 Many of these drugs and personal care products do not biodegrade and may persist in the environment for years.